-4. Swords and Sam Browne Belt are to be worn by R.S.M.s when officers wear swords and Sam Browne belts, etc., in their corresponding dress.
+3. Swords and Sam Browne Belt are to be worn by R.S.M.s when Officers wear swords and Sam Browne belts, etc., in their corresponding dress.

-5. Brown leather sword belt is to be worn in Nos.
-1, 1A, 2, 3, 6, 6A and 7 Dresses by Q.M.S.s, Staff Bandmasters, Bandmasters, Drum Majors and Bugle Majors.
+4. Brown leather sword belt is to be worn in Nos.
+1A, 2, 3, 3B, 6, 6A and 7 Dresses by Q.M.S.s, Staff Bandmasters, Bandmasters, Drum Majors and Bugle Majors.

-6. Swords are to be worn in Nos.
+5. Swords are to be worn in Nos.
 1 and 6 Dresses by Q.M.S.s, Staff Bandmasters, Bandmasters, Drum Majors and Bugle Majors if ordered.

-7. Beret.
-The blue or green beret is to be worn so that the leather binding is level round the head and one inch above the eyebrows, the crown of the beret being pulled to the right.
-The cap badge is to be worn immediately over the left eye.
+6. Beret.
+The blue or green beret is to be worn so that the leather binding is level round the head and 1 inch above the eyebrows, the crown of the beret being pulled to the right.

-8. Khaki Battledress.
+7. Khaki Battledress.
 Khaki battledress blouses are to be worn open at the neck with shirt and tie of regulation pattern on all occasions when the wearing of khaki battledress is authorised.
 No tie pins or collar pins are to be worn.

-9. Blue Battledress.
+8. Blue Battledress.
 Men in possession of blue battledress may wear it in lieu of blue serge tunics in No. 4 Dress when ordered by Commanding Officers.

-10. Sashes when worn are to be fitted between the second and third button of the tunic and under the right shoulder strap.
+9. Sashes when worn are to be fitted over the serge tunic passing under the right shoulder strap so that they lie naturally and closely across the chest.
+The ends of the tassels are to be in line with the bottom of the tunic.
 When not wearing a tunic the sash will be worn in the same relative position.

-11. Mourning.
+10. Mourning.
 If men, for private reasons, wish to wear mourning they may cover the second button of the tunic with crepe.

-12. Small Pack-consists of the following: mess tin, holdall complete, towel, ground sheet, brush and tin of dubbin, 1 pair socks, string, laces, matches, toilet paper.
+11. Small Pack-consists of the following: mess tin, holdall complete, towel, ground sheet, brush and tin of dubbin, 1 pair socks, string, laces, matches, toilet paper.

-13. Despatch Riders and Grooms are to wear the special clothing issued on all occasions of duty.
+12. Despatch Riders and Grooms are to wear the special clothing issued on all occasions of duty.

-14. Police.
+13. Police.
 Ranks on Unit Police duties are to wear the authorised armlet on the left sleeve immediately above the cuff of tunic, blouse or greatcoat.

-15. Knife Lanyards are to be worn on the right shoulder in an ordinary loop with Nos.
-3A and 11 Dresses.
+14. Knife Lanyards are to be worn with Nos.
+3A and 11 Dresses on the right shoulder in an ordinary loop with the running end passed directly into the left side of the pocket without forming a bight.

-16. R.M.
-Cadets (Upper Yardmen) are to wear the uniform of their rank with the addition of a curved white flash 1 inch x 4 inches on both sleeves of blue uniform suits in a position immediately below the seam of the sleeve and the shoulder.
+15. R.M.
+Cadets (Upper Yardmen) are to wear the uniform of their rank with the addition of a curved white flash 1 inch \times 4 inches on both sleeves of blue uniform suits in a position immediately below the seam of the sleeve and the shoulder.

-17. Tropical Evening Rig for Senior N.C.O.s.
+16. Tropical Evening Rig for Senior N.C.O.s.